peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Return Value:</b>

-Zero if the values are equal; a negative number if this instance is less, or a positive number if this instance is greater.
+Zero if the values are equal; a negative number if this instance is less, or a positive number if this instance is greater.This implementation returns a positive number if "other" is null, to conform to the .NET definition of CompareTo.
+This is the case even in the Java version of this library, for consistency's sake, even though implementations of  `Comparable.compareTo()`  in Java ought to throw an exception if they receive a null argument rather than treating null as less or greater than any object.

 <a id="Divide_int"></a>
 ### Divide